Wastewater Treatment Plant Operator Trainee (Full-Time)

 Please send resume, cover letter, and references to the Village Administrator, Village of Cooperstown, P.O.
 Box 346, Cooperstown, NY 13326.
 Applications will be accepted until the position is filled.
 Any questions regarding this position should be directed to the Village Administrator at 607-547-2411.
-Candidates must be Otsego County residents.
+Candidates must be Otsego County residents at time of appointment.
 EOE.

 Village of Cooperstown Board of Trustees